hochungyan/airport-challenge/README.md

 | Airport | planesAtAirport@Array[@plane] | takeOff(@airplane)| @void    |
 |         |                               | CheckisAirplaneNoLongerAtAirport | @boolean  |
 1. First we land a plane then instruct it to take off then we can check whether the plane is still in the planesAtAiport array by having a if else statement in the takeoff method. it should return a string "Plane is no longer at the airport" then we can use assert.equal to check is the return string same as the expected string.
+2. I have changed it slightly.
+Instead I will use test.assertEquals(result.includes(Plane), false) instead;
 ```
 Test 5
 As an air traffic controller